-Each month from October-June we host exciting guest speakers in Seattle and the Puget Sound area.
-Stay up to date with our monthly newsletter for members.
+Catch our monthly events each year from October-June!
+We host exciting guest speakers and UX networking events in Seattle and the Puget Sound area.
+Stay up-to-date with our monthly newsletter for members.